 Most people took it either five days, seven days, or 14 days on the high side.

-And for every single person and every study since has shown the only two studies that were negative against hydroxy were both pulled.
+And for every single person, and every study since has shown the only two studies that were negative against hydroxy were both pulled.

 Those were the two quoted and most often cited by the mob.

-And that was the Lancet study, and I think it was what, the Journal of Medicine study.
+I think it was what, the Journal of Medicine study.

 They were pulled for lack of accuracy, but they ignored the foremost expert.

-You know, and the other thing is, and I always get suspicious, you know, all these other new drugs that actually make make a lot more money.
+And the other thing is, and I always get suspicious, all these other new drugs that actually make a lot more money, you can make a dose of hydroxy for seven cents.

 But again, the studies all did say you got to take it early in the infection for it to be to maximize the success.